SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 5) (Optional) In 3-4 sentences, explain why Ghidra produced a nested `if` statement in `failing_the_flow`.
-*Hint*: In CodeBrowser, go to 'Window' and select 'Function Graph', from there you can see the control flow diagram that Ghidra produced.
+- Hint: In CodeBrowser, go to 'Window' and select 'Function Graph', from there you can see the control flow diagram that Ghidra produced.
 Notice which assembly instructions it picked up on.
 If you get stuck, you can use the strings (such as 'That's not what I wanted you to say!') as an indicator of where you are in the program.
 You